Trezeniam/Trezeniam.github.io/my_collections/rooms/A4_garden.markdown

 <img src="{{site.baseurl}}/assets/images/garden.jpg">

-The washing line is a pull out one and goes from the fence on the right looking up the garden to a hook on the shed.
+The washing line is a retractable one <a href="https://www.minky.com/laundry/laundry-accessories/15m-outdoor-retractable-reel-clothes-washing-line.html"> by Minky</a> and goes from the fence on the right looking up the garden to a hook on the shed.

 Steps to the top level of the garden.